 Batu Caves in Selangor is Malaysia’s most revered religious destination with a beautiful temple built in the caves of a limestone hill.
 Thaipusam is one of the most extravagant Hindu festivals and up to a million devotees flock to pay respects to the Hindu deity Lord Murugan – not to be missed if you are visiting Malaysia for the first time.

 Cameron Highlands is the most popular of the highland retreats to relax in Malaysia, with a moderate climate, verdant views, sprawling tea plantations Tudor-style buildings, and English charm.

 As a tourist destination, friends groups and family love to visit to enjoy the cold temperatures, tea plantations, and a wide variety of vegetables and strawberries grown here.

 Taman Negara is a vast national park in Pahang marked by some of the most abundant flora and fauna in the world.

 Kuala Tahan, the main entry point, is a base for the nearby canopy walkway, river trips and treks through the jungle to the top of Gunung Tahan, Peninsular Malaysia’s highest peak.

 The forests are home to more than 10,000 species of plants and rare animals – tigers, macaques, and birdlife, as well as the enormous flowers of the Rafflesia plant.

-Beautiful Tioman Island is one of the most relaxing places in Malaysia. there are 8 villages on this island.
+Beautiful Tioman Island is one of the most relaxing places in Malaysia.
+There are eight villages on this island.